How to Change or Customize Start Screen Background, Start Menu and Start Button in Windows 8?

 DISCLAIMER: This method requires modifying system files.
 We take no responsibility if you break your Windows and make it non-bootable.
 We got success in modifying lots of things using this method, that's why we are posting it here.
 We are still checking other areas of these files to reveal more customization stuff.

 PS: Make sure to take a backup of the files and create a System Restore point first so that you can restore your system if anything goes wrong.
-Or you can use Refresh or Reset PC options in Recovery wizard of Windows 8 to repair your Windows.
+Or you can use Refresh or Reset PC options to repair your Windows.

 Actually there are 2 new files in Windows 8 which are responsible for almost all Metro UI stuff.
 These 2 files are present in "C:\Windows\System32" folder and the file names are: